annaleeengsted3/To-do-list/README.md

-# boris
+# to do list

-forgot to gitignore images, oops
+made with restDB